-The High Court
+The General Division of High Court

-Civil proceedings in High Court
+Civil proceedings in General Division of High Court

-16. Subject to the provisions of this Act, all civil proceedings by or against the Government in the High Court shall, subject to the provisions of any other written law for the time being in force, be instituted and proceeded with in accordance with the provisions of this Act and not otherwise.
+16. Subject to the provisions of this Act, all civil proceedings by or against the Government in the General Division of the High Court shall, subject to the provisions of any other written law for the time being in force, be instituted and proceeded with in accordance with the provisions of this Act and not otherwise.